Why I Started Blogging

 Examples of what I am referring to are billboards and magazines where women and little girls faces are blurred or completely removed, buses where women are forced to sit in the back section, supermarkets and doctors offices where women are separated.
 Nowhere in Jewish law does it say that any of the above examples are necessary, or even to be admired as a religious stringency.

-By attempting to remove us women from the eyesight of all men, these extreme ultra-orthodox men are achieving the exact opposite.
+By attempting to remove us women out the sight of all men, these extreme ultra-orthodox men are achieving the exact opposite.
 By spending all day thinking about how to have women not seen or heard, they are actually thinking about women all day long, thereby turning women into nothing but sex objects.

 Women being pushed out of society is not anything that is new to me.
 I was yelled at to go to the back of a bus 8 years ago.
 It was a humiliating experience.
 I went to the back of the bus because I was afraid of being physically attacked.
 I didn’t have the strength to fight back yet.
 When it started affecting my daughter, I realized something had to be done.
 No one will bully, harass, or abuse my child without me doing everything in power to stop it.
 My head came out of the sand, quickly.
 I am grateful that the media attention this issue received helped better the situation in regards to my daughter’s school.
 However, the wider issue must still be dealt with.